If you haven’t experienced such genuine love or it was mixed with abuse, then you may not appreciate real love nor expect to be treated any better.

 Mythological Narcissus fell in love with his own image, as reflected in a pool of water.
 At first, he didn’t realize that it was himself.
 This metaphorically describes narcissists.

 Narcissists’ inner emptiness, shame, and undeveloped self make them uncertain of their boundaries.
-They don’t experience other people as separate individuals, but as two-dimensional, extensions of themselves, without feelings, since narcissists cannot empathize.
+They don’t experience other people as separate individuals, but as two-dimensional, extensions of themselves, without feelings, since they cannot empathize.

 Other people only exist to meet their needs.
 This explains why narcissists are selfish and oblivious to their impact on others, even when they’re cruel.